-We focus on the effect of lead pollution on birthweight and under-5 mortality.
-We use birthweight as it is a proxy for a wide range of future life outcomes (see Law, 2002, Wilcox, 2001; Chatterji et al., 2014; Behrman and Rosenzweig, 2004; and Royer 2006).
-Much previous evidence shows mixed findings on birthweights and on under-5 mortality (for example: Xie et al. 2013; Bornschein et al. 1989; Taylor et al. 2014; Azayo et al. 2009; Golmohammadi et al. 2007; McMichael et al. 1986, and Vinceti et al., 2001), with most studies relying on correlational estimates of the relationship between lead pollution and birth outcomes, or low sample sizes.
-The very few quasi-experimental papers, reviewed in Clay et al. (2024), tend to find an effect, but the quasi-experimental paper with the largest sample size (Grönqvist et al., 2020, appendix E) was not included in that review and does not find an effect.
+We focus on the effect of lead pollution on birthweight and under-5 mortality (birthweight being a proxy for a wide range of future life outcomes, see section 2.1).
+Previous evidence shows mixed findings on birthweights and on under-5 mortality (see section 2.1), with most studies relying on correlational estimates of the relationship between lead pollution and birth outcomes, or low sample sizes.
+The very few quasiexperimental papers, reviewed in Clay et al. (2024), tend to find an effect, but the quasiexperimental paper with the largest sample size (Grönqvist et al., 2020, appendix E), does not.
 In their review of lead and infant health papers, Clay et al. (2024) cite the paucity of evidence and call for more research on this topic.
 We directly answer that call.